 The males and females of the race differ, in where the males are generally quite tall and have large horns, the female Au Ra are much more feminine, and their horns tend to flow away from their faces.

-The players' initial mount will be the Black Chocobo, a callback to previous titles in the Final Fantasy series, where the Black Chocobo was generally the only color that could fly.
+Originally, players' initial flying mount was the Black Chocobo, a callback to previous titles in the Final Fantasy series, where the Black Chocobo was generally the only color that could fly.
+However, other flying mounts were present, including griffons, a personal airship made by Cid, and more.

-With the addition of flying mounts, the travel speed of ground based mounts will be increased to match those which can fly.
-Flying will also be initially limited to areas introduced in the expansion.
+With the addition of flying mounts, the travel speed of ground based mounts wias increased to match those which can fly.

 New Endgame Raid Content - Alexander